matrixiocommunity/hacktoberfestparticipants/README.md

 $ cd hacktoberfest-participants
 ```

-#### 2. Adding your quote
+#### 2. Adding your name and username

 1. Open the `data.json` file in your text editor/IDE.
-2. Add your quote in JSON format.
+2. Add your detials in JSON format.
 For example:

 ```js
  {